-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objective #2 was not met and the agency was not in compliance with contractual program objectives.
+Please see Finding #1 for more details.

 4. Reliability of Financial and Programmatic Reporting